Jamestown, Saint Helena: Population

-As of 2016, the district Jamestown had 629 residents, a significant decline since the 2008 population of 714.
-The city's population has been shrinking and it is no longer the largest settlement on the island, having been surpassed by Half Tree Hollow, Saint Paul's and Longwood.

 Education

 As a British territory, the island follows the British education system.
 There is one primary school, serving children ages four to eleven, in Jamestown, Pilling Primary School, which was created by the amalgamation of Jamestown First School and Pilling Middle School in September 2007.
 The island's only secondary school is St Helena Secondary School in Saint Paul's.